jenasnic/jc/src/jc/SkinBundle/readme.txt

 Allows to define skin for website.

-This bundle require database 'skin' (see SQL in 'Resources/public/database' directory).
+This bundle requires database 'skin' (see SQL in 'Resources/public/database' directory).

 All skins are defined with one CSS file in back-office.